sw-1oeo/CS1XA3/Project03/README.md

 ## Log-out Feature
 There is no any parameter.
 Just http request sent to server for log out to be functioning.
-Once requested, gets {"message": "Logged out"}, and curl command reveives a Http resonse 200, meaning okay.
+Once requested, gets {"message": "Logged out"}, and curl command reveives a Http response of 200, meaning okay.

 ### Curl command example: